-- Would you like it backed up onsite every fifteen minutes?
+- Would you like the data backed up onsite every fifteen minutes?

-- Does it also need to be replicated offsite to a cloud and verified nightly?
+- Does the data also need to be replicated offsite to a cloud and verified nightly?

 - Do you want the ability to run everything in the cloud if you experience a major disaster?